ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 **Ubuntu Linux**

 A `.deb` package has been provided for Ubuntu.
 It has generally been tested on the latest LTS release.
 While not guaranteed it should still work on other ubuntu releases or other distributions that use deb packages.
-If you have trouble with the deb package just install java and use the `.jar` file.
+If you have trouble with the `.deb` package or use a different distribtion, a `.tar.gz` package is provided that should work on any linux distro (however, you must install python3 before using).
+If using the `.tar.gz` package run the `install.sh` script after extracting.

-**Arch Linux**

-A `.pkg.tar.zst` package for Arch Linux is provided and can be installed using pacman.

 **Other**

+*Deploy Tool*:

 This method will work on any platform where Java is available (Linux, *BSD, Windows, macOS, etc).
 First install Java 11 (or newer).
 Then download the `.jar` files (see [downloads page](../../downloads/latest.md)).
 Most of the time, if Java is installed, double clicking the `.jar` file will run the program.
 If not, the command below can be used